plomino/PlominoDoc/docs/features.rst

   code``, and redirect to the current object (in read mode).
-Examples: send a mail notification to someone, compute a field value and update the document with this new value, etc. If the formula returns a string, Plomino will will assume it is a URL and use it for redirection.
+Examples: send a mail notification to someone, compute a field value and update the document with this new value, etc. If the formula returns a string, Plomino will assume it is a URL and use it for redirection.

 - :guilabel:`Redirect`: same as ``Python script``, but the formula should return an URL that will be used for redirection.
 Example: create a new